Keeping Music Fun for Babies and Toddlers - set up your own Group!

 - You could create a private Facebook Group which members join and then post an event each week with the location and any other access/parking details.

-- Think about timing that works, from say 9.30/10am to 11.30am, factoring in morning naps and then lunch and naps of the young ones.
+- Think about timing that works, from say 9.30/10am to 11.30am, factoring in morning naps and then lunch and naps of the young ones, and parents who have school drop off for older ones.
 No time is going to be perfect for everyone, so just do your best.
 Invite people to the event and get them to RSVP so that the host knows how many to expect.

 • All you need is playlist of songs on a USB stick or burnt onto CDS, which you rotate weekly, and a bag of instruments.
 Or everyone brings some of their instruments along and takes them home again at the end.
 We have 6 playlists of 10 songs, with the same beginning and end song on each and familiar interactive ones in the middle.